Text of the Federal Reserve’s policy statement Wednesday

 WASHINGTON (AP) — Below is the statement the Fed released Wednesday after its policy meeting ended:

 Recent indicators point to modest growth in spending and production.
 Job gains have been robust in recent months, and the unemployment rate has remained low.
-Inflation remains elevated, reflecting supply and demand imbalances related to the pandemic, higher food and energy prices, and broader price pressures.
+Inflation has eased somewhat but remains elevated.

-Russia’s war against Ukraine is causing tremendous human and economic hardship.
-The war and related events are contributing to upward pressure on inflation and are weighing on global economic activity.
+Russia’s war against Ukraine is causing tremendous human and economic hardship and is contributing to elevated global uncertainty.
 The Committee is highly attentive to inflation risks.

 Copyright © The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.